meltano/meltano/docs/example-library/meltano-basics/index.md

 ## Setup

-To begin, copy `docs/example-library/meltano-basics/meltano.yml` to a new directory and run `meltano install`:
+To begin, download or copy the [meltano.yml](/docs/example-library/meltano-basic/meltano.yml) to an empty directory and run:

 ```shell
 meltano install